 Program Admission Requirements:

-- Successfully obtaining The Sudan High School Certificate or its equivalent in scientific studies or techno-industrial studies, plus University Certificate for post graduates students Accredited form Miistry of higher education
+- Successfully obtaining The Sudan High School Certificate or its equivalent in scientific studies or techno-industrial studies, plus University Certificate for post graduates students Accredited form Ministry of higher education

-- Obtaining of pass marks in the four compulsory subjects (English language, Arabic language, Religion studies and additional mathematics).
+- Obtaining of pass mark in the four compulsory subjects (English language, Arabic language, Religion studies and additional mathematics).

-- For Scientific collages: obtaining pass marks in Physics, Chemistry and one of the following subjects: Computer studies, engineering sciences, Art and Design, Fundamentals of Industries, Technical drawing, Workshops studies.
+- For Scientific collages: obtaining pass mark in Physics, Chemistry and one of the following subjects: Computer studies, engineering sciences, Art and Design, Fundamentals of Industries, Technical drawing, Workshops studies.